global-input/global-input-message/README.md

 Click on the the [JS Fiddler](https://jsfiddle.net/dilshat/c5fvyxqa/) link to play around with the above code and see it in action.

-You may find the above self-explanatory, but still I would like to explain line by line to make it absoltey clear:
+Folllwing is the explainartion with line by line:

 (1)
 ```